bradchristie/taminations-flutter/assets/b1/promenade.md

 her hand is palm up near her shoulder while the man's right arm is behind her, his right hand palm down in her right palm.

-In addition to the alternatives mentioned above, when designated dancers Promenade a specified distance from a Squared Set (e.g., Heads Promenade 1/2), the couple handhold is also acceptable.
+In addition to the alternatives mentioned above, when designated dancers Promenade a specified distance from a Squared Set (for example, Heads Promenade 1/2), the couple handhold is also acceptable.
 This is also common when couples are sashayed or same-sex.

 When dancers are not directed to Keep Walking, there are several ways in which they can finish.
 In all cases, handholds should blend smoothly to end with a couple handhold.
 Sometimes they simply turn as a couple to face in.
 At other times they end with a twirl (see "Twirls" in "Part 4: Additional Detail: Styling: Other styling terms and issues"), in which case the twirl should finish as the couple arrives at their destination.
 There are two alternatives:
 - Right hands, if joined, are dropped.
 Then the man leads the twirl by raising their joined left hands, gently guiding the woman through a clockwise twirl underneath.